networknt/light-doc/content/getting-started/light-oauth2.md

 Specifications can be found at https://github.com/networknt/model-config/tree/master/rest

-Three databases are supported: Oracle, Mysql and Postgres out of the box and more will be supported upon customer's request.
+Four databases are supported: Oracle, Mysql, Postgres and SQL Server out of the box and more will be supported upon customer's request.